 - Non-deductible expenses represent costs for which tax relief is not allowed.
-An example would be costs relating to acquisition or disposals. - Adjustments relating to prior periods represent any differences arsing between the estimated tax charge and the final agreed tax return. - Some types of income are not taxable in some tax jurisdictions, e.g., investment income in Gibraltar.
+An example would be impairments, or costs relating to acquisitions or disposals. - Adjustments relating to prior periods represent any differences arising between the estimated tax charge and the final agreed tax return. - Some types of income are not taxable in some tax jurisdictions, e.g., investment income in Gibraltar.
 This therefore represents a reconciling item. - We operate in different countries, each with their own tax rate.
-There will always therefore between the UK and overseas tax rates.
+There will always therefore be a reconciling item relating to the difference between the UK and overseas tax rates. - The UK tax rate is due to change from 19% to 25% from 1 April 2023, so some elements of the deferred tax movements are valued at 25% rather than the current year rate. - Some of our entities are loss making and where the recoverability of those tax losses is in doubt, we do not provide for a deferred tax asset in relation to those losses.